MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/listview.md

 ## -remarks

-Use a ListView to display a collection of items stacked vertically or horizontally.
+Use a ListView to display a collection of items stacked vertically or horizontally (see [List view and grid view](/windows/apps/design/controls/listview-and-gridview) for more info).
 To display a collection in rows and columns, use a [GridView](gridview.md).

 <img alt="List view control" src="images/controls/ListViewBasic.png" />